 For this pillow cover with ties you will need:

-1 yard of two different kinds of material.
-Find material with
+1 yard of two different kinds of fabric.
+Find material with patterns

 15 x15 inch pillow form